libcy/cuinv2d/readme.md

 The program calculates wavefield propagation with 4th order finite difference method.
 A unique feature of it's fdm solver is that it can be configured to run multiple forward calculations simutaneously in a single grid, so that it can make full use of the GPU regardless of the size of the model.

 #### objective function
 Obective function is chosen from RMS misfit and Envelop misfit.
-Envelope misfit generally shows a better convergence, at a cost of ~10% more time consumption.
+Envelope misfit generally shows a better convergence, at a cost of ~10% more time consumption (200×200 grids, 5000 timestep).

 * Comparison of envelope misfit and rms misfit (Vs_init = 2800km/s)<br>
   model_3<br>